rosskettle/color-space-canvas/readme.md

 HSV Color space is fully functional.
 HSL, RGB, Lab and HCL are in development.

+Fallback to 2d canvas context if webgl not available (hsv only)

 ##Usage

 H (Hue) is a value between 0-360 degrees